Definitions of terms

-DYNE.ORG intends to promote the idea and practice of open source knowledge sharing within civil society by fostering research, development, production and distribution of FLOSS based solutions: by opening the participation to online and physical communities, leveraging democratic and horizontal access to technology and lowering economic requirements for accessibility.
+DYNE.ORG intends to promote the idea and practice of open source knowledge sharing within civil society by fostering research, development, production and distribution of FLOSS based solutions: by opening the partecipation to online and physical communities, leveraging democratical and horizontal access to technology and lowering economic requirements for accessibility.

-To produce software that runs faster and better on old computers, as the possibility to recycle hardware is an important ecological issue we claim legitimacy for all possible tweakings of electronical devices existing.
+To produce software that runs faster and better on old computers, as the possibility to recycle hardware is an important ecological issue, as well software that lets people create freely and exchange their creations.

 To foster use of FLOSS in artistical creation: exploring new forms of expression and interaction, disseminating new languages that can be freely adopted and modified, and ensuring everyone the long term conservation of digital artworks.

 To insure sustainability of FLOSS development especially for nonprofits.
 Since software a socially relevant media, it should not survive solely on the basis of merchantability.